-^aDonat SM, Diaz M, Bishoff JT, et al. Follow-up for clinically localized renal neoplasms: AUA Guideline.
+^a Donat SM, Diaz M, Bishoff JT, et al. Follow-up for clinically localized renal neoplasms: AUA Guideline.
 J Urol 2013;190:407-416.

-^bNo single follow-up plan is appropriate for all patients.
-Follow-up frequency and duration should be individualized based on patient requirements, and may be extended beyond 5 years at the discretion of the physician.
+^b No single follow-up plan is appropriate for all patients.
+Follow-up frequency and duration should be individualized based on patient requirements, and may be extended beyond 5 years (See KID-B, 5 of 5).
 Further study is required to define optimal follow-up duration.